Capital District Transportation Authority: TX: Thruway Xpress

-When CDTA expanded to Montgomery County in August 2022, it began its TX: Thruway Express service, which operates similar to its Northway Express.
+When CDTA expanded to Montgomery County in August 2022, it began its TX: Thruway Express or #560 service, which operates similar to its Northway Express.
 The new Thruway Express provides commuter express service between Albany and Amsterdam, also stopping at the Thruway Exit 26 Park & Ride in Glenville along the way.
-Before CDTA, This service had been provided by Brown Coach for many years, and still uses some of their coaches, but CDTA brought more advertising to the route, and numbered it #560.
+While this service was provided by Brown Coach for many years, and may use some of their coaches, CDTA brought more advertising to the route.

 Rural service

 Until 2012, CDTA operated rural/lifeline services to several areas in rural Albany and Rensselaer counties, once per week, including routes #810 (Berne/Knox), #812 (Rensselaerville), #870 (Saratoga County Shuttle), and #96 (Rensselaer Rural, with summer Grafton State Park service); as part of CDTA's route restructuring, these routes were phased out, except Route #96, which now only provides summer Grafton State Park service.

 Electric scooters

 The CDTA has been promoting its own electric scooters.
 Initially planned for use by the public in the summer of 2021, implementation was delayed to 2025.